Automation Workspace v.38 release

 WLM bot testing with queue for Bot Creators (Service Cloud case ID:

-02180623, 02002261) Bot Creators can now test Workload Management (WLM) bots using actual queue items directly from the Bot editor, in addition to dummy data.
-This enhancement enables developers to read from the queue directly, improving the accuracy and reliability of automation logic early in the development cycle.
+02180623, 02002261) Bot Creators can now test their private Workload Management (WLM) automations using actual queue items directly from the Bot editor, in addition to dummy data.
+This enhancement enables developers to read from the queue directly without moving automations to a public workspace, improving the accuracy and reliability of automation logic early in the development cycle.
 With this update, Bot Creator license devices are supported for the Run with queue option in development environments—removing the earlier dependency on unattended Bot Runners.
-This streamlines and speeds up the bot creation, testing, and troubleshooting with WLM queues. |
+This streamlines and speeds up the bot creation, testing, and troubleshooting with WLM queues. validate-WLM-automation-developer-device.html | test-and-run-wlm-automation-from-.html |

 Support for custom certificate configuration in OpenSearch (Linux Installer) Automation 360 now lets you use your own certificates for OpenSearch cluster communication in new Linux-based On-Premises installations.
 This improves security and compliance by allowing you to use your own trusted certificates.
 Note: Automation 360 requires a new installation to use